espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 * Reboot your Mac
 * **Make sure that you turn off (or un-pair) any Bluetooth devices that were using your internal Bluetooth** - they may stop your Mac from using the new adaptor

-When your Mac supports BLE, you need to enable Web Bluetooth support:

-* Type `chrome://flags` in the address bar
-* You need to enable `Web Bluetooth` (`chrome://flags/#enable-web-bluetooth`) in Chrome 55 or earlier.
-For Chrome 56 and later on Mac OS and Chromebook, there is no option available and Web Bluetooth is enabled by default.
-* Restart your browser

 #### Windows

-Windows support in Chrome is not yet available - Windows 10 should be supported in 2017.
+Windows support in Chrome is not yet available - Windows 10 support is under development as of 2017.

 For now there are two options: